denten-books/plain-text/3-projection.md

 Goodman proposed to call those notational systems "analog" that are "dense" and "undifferentiated to the extreme."
 By contrast, he called digital systems those that are "discontinuous" and "differentiated throughout" [@goodman_languages_1968, 159-164].
-Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete semantic units (text or musical notation).[^ln3-goodman] Following Goodman's logic one can reasonably maintain that the art of painting, unlike music or
+By this definition, written language and music notation are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete semantic units (text or musical notation).[^ln3-goodman] Following Goodman's logic one can reasonably maintain that the art of painting, unlike music or